-- Minimum mesh size of 3 inches and maximum mesh size of 4 inches - Fishing season extends from May 15 to September 15 - Fishing from Fish Cove Point, north to Cape Harrison, including Lake Melville and the inland waters of Little Lake and Grand Lake in Upper Lake Melville.
-Fishing activity in tidal waters does not occur outside the waters of Upper Lake Melville in the Kenamu-Sheshatshiu areas - 1,500 tags were issued.
+- minimum mesh size of 3 inches and maximum mesh size of 4 inches: - fishing season extends from May 15 to September 15; - fishing from Fish Cove Point, north to Cape Harrison, including Lake Melville and the inland waters of Little Lake and Grand Lake in Upper Lake Melville.
+Fishing activity in tidal waters does not occur outside the waters of Upper Lake Melville in the KenamuSheshatshiu areas; - 2,000 tags were issued: 1,500 for Sheshatshiu and 500 for Natuashish.